groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/verify/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to DOCX in JavaScript"
+    title: "Guidelines for Verifying Signatures in DOCX using JavaScript"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to DOCX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/nodejs-java/) can authenticate the presence of specific signatures in a DOCX document.
+Node.js via Java developers can effortlessly enhance their applications by incorporating our verification features.

-      1. Load DOCX with an instance of {{TextMetadata}} class.
+      1. Load the DOCX document into the Signature instance.
-      2. Use {{TextMetadataAddProperties}} method to add the properties.
+      2. Create and configure TextVerifyOptions to achieve the desired verification results.
-      3. Use a predicate to find desired metadata properties.
+      3. Initiate the verification process.
-      4. Save the changes back in DOCX format.
+      4. Review and assess the verification outcomes.

     code:
       platform: "net"